vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 We create a new PBHO list data source called `AirConditionerLogsAnalysis`.
 We click *Load lists*, like before.
 But this time, we will click *Select with SQL* and enter the following SQL SELECT statement:

 {% highlight sql %}
+SELECT
-SELECT ROUND(AVG(Temperature), 2) AS AvgTemp, MAX(Temperature) AS MaxTemp, MIN(Temperature) AS MinTemp FROM AirConditionerLogs
+  ROUND(AVG(Temperature), 2) AS AvgTemp,
+  MAX(Temperature) AS MaxTemp,
+  MIN(Temperature) AS MinTemp
+FROM
+  AirConditionerLogs
 {% endhighlight %}

 The table name is the name of our PBHO list: `AirConditionerLogs`.

 ![image](/assets/2023-09-20/090.png)

-We also need to have our script from before refresh `AirConditionerLogsAnalysis`.
+We also need to have our script from before reload `AirConditionerLogsAnalysis`.

 Here's what the finished product looks like:

 ![image](/assets/2023-09-20/100.png)